bahaidev/textbrowser/README.md

     -   `dynamicBasePath` - Base bath for the server hosting the TextBrowser content.
 Defaults to the current site.

+    -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).
+        (This has not been fully tested.)

     -   `allowPlugins` - Enables `files.json`-specified plugins to be run.
         Defaults to `false` as it causes scripts to be run, but if you trust your JSON source files, you will presumably wish to enable this